Coastal Command Crusader: 1/48th Tamiya Beaufighter Mk.VI

 Finishing:

-I started the paint job with an undercoat of aluminum paint (for a check on how well the joins were filled as well as potential weathering to this base).
+I started the 'Temperate Sea Scheme' paint job with an undercoat of aluminum paint (for a check on how well the joins were filled as well as potential weathering to this base).
 Next the A.E.A.F (D-Day) stripes were painted as well as the front cowls.
-The underside colour was sprayed followed by the upper tone of Extra Dark Sea Gray, which was lightened to dark Sea Gray as this colour tended to fade during operations.
-In turn the paint tone would darken around filler and de-icer application areas (E.g. aft of the cockpit).
-As usual i used varied shades of the colour I was spraying to gain a weathering effect.
+The underside 'RAF Sky' colour was sprayed followed by the upper tone of Extra Dark Sea Gray, which was lightened closer to Dark Sea Gray, as this colour tended to fade during operations.
+In time the paint tone would then darken around fuel filler and de-icer application areas (E.g. aft of the cockpit due to de-icer spray).
+As usual, I used varied shades of the colour while I was spraying to gain a weathered effect.
 Chipping of paint was done on some of the leading edges to reveal the under coat of aluminum.
-My standard gloss coat of Klear followed the paint process to ready the model for decal application and panel line washes.
-After I had all that set a final coat of matt was used to dull everything down and seal in the decals.
+My standard gloss coat of Klear (liquid floor wax) followed the paint process to ready the model for decal application and panel line washes.
+After I had all that set a final coat of matte was used to dull everything down and seal in the decals.
 The final details were added to get the kit shelf ready as part of my D-Day collection.

 The After-Build Report: